The Importance of Movement Restoration: Climbing Stairs with Ease

 Why Stairs?
 (The Science of the Struggle)

-• Ankle Dorsiflexion: To lean into the step.
+Ankle Dorsiflexion: This movement allows you to lean into the step.

-• Glute Recruitment: To power the "lift." to the next step
+Glute Recruitment: Your glutes power the lift to the next step.

-• Proprioception: The brain's ability to know where your feet are in space (crucial in dark theatres!).
+Proprioception: This is your brain's ability to know where your feet are in space, which is crucial in dark theatres!

-• Hamstrings helps in extending the hip and flexing the knee
+Hamstrings: They assist in extending the hip and flexing the knee.

 The Pivot: From "Medical" to "Functional"